twrackers/Gripper-library/libraries/README.md

   3. Determine how long the jaws take to go from fully open to fully closed, then use that as a timeout to de-energize the servo after it has been commanded to close (or open).

 I chose option 3 because it required no additional hardware.
 To support this, the library constructor also requires this timeout value, in milliseconds.

+IMPORTANT: The servo stall condition when an object is gripped will cause the Arduino to reset IF the servo's 5-volt power source is the 5-volt output pin on the Arduino itself.
+This source is okay for testing, but for actual use of the gripper, the servo must be powered by a source that can handle the higher current draw from the momentary stall condition before the timeout period de-energizes the servo.